How many points converge to a heteroclinic network in an aperiodic way?: Examples

 \subsection{Two homoclinic loops}

 In our third example, we discuss a different potential source for the emergence of f.a.s.\ aperiodic sequences in a product system of two stable homoclinic cycles with distinct convergence speeds.
-Specifically, we discuss a toy example of two homoclinic loops to derive heuristic arguments for the presence or absence of f.a.s.\ aperiodic sequences in a certain class of systems.
+Specifically, we study a toy example of two homoclinic loops to derive heuristic arguments for the presence or absence of f.a.s.\ aperiodic sequences in a certain class of systems.
+The main insight is that if the equilibrium is hyperbolic, one should expect preperiodic rather than aperiodic sequences.
+This indicates possible obstructions for the emergence of f.a.s.\ aperiodic sequences and suggests future work with a focus on two homoclinic loops from a nonhyperbolic equilibrium.

 Consider a product system in $\R^2 \times \R^2$ with a hyperbolic saddle equilibrium at the origin and two attracting homoclinic trajectories (one in each factor of the system) converging to the origin in forward and backward time.
 This produces a homoclinic network~$\Net$ comprised of two cycles, say~$\mathrm{A}$ and~$\mathrm{B}$.
 Typically, this network is attracting in such a product system (rather than the product of the cycles)~\cite{AshwinField2005}.
 This means trajectories approaching this attractor can be assigned a sequence in these two symbols corresponding to successive transitions along one cycle or the other.
-In contrast to~\cite{ArgawalRodriguesField2011}, where the absense of finite switching was proved for such a system, we here focus on the possibility to obtain aperiodic sequences as points approach~$\Net$.
+In contrast to~\cite{ArgawalRodriguesField2011}, where the absence of finite switching was proved for such a system, we here focus on the possibility to obtain aperiodic sequences as points approach~$\Net$.

 F.a.s.\ aperiodic dynamics are possible in such a system if the number of transitions along say $\mathrm{A}$ strictly increases between successive transitions along~$\mathrm{B}$.
 Thus, our goal is to estimate an asymptotic relation between the number of turns it takes around each of the homoclinic cycles within a given time, depending on the rates of contraction for the two cycles.
 This then provides a hint as to whether typical sequences encoding such trajectories are periodic or not.